MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/uncaught-exception.md

 ---
 # `__uncaught_exception`

-Indicates whether one or more exceptions have been thrown, but have not yet been handled by the corresponding **`catch`** block of a [try-catch](../../cpp/try-throw-and-catch-statements-cpp.md) statement.
+Indicates whether one or more exceptions have been thrown, but haven't yet been handled by the corresponding **`catch`** block of a [try-catch](../../cpp/try-throw-and-catch-statements-cpp.md) statement.

 ## Syntax